Review 412: Wonder Woman

 thinks that because she's an Amazon, she can end the war through "the

 Power of Love" and make everything alright just like that.
-Over the course of the film she learns that humans are imperfect and However Diana's niavity makes the message come off as sanctimonious.
-Gadot doesn’t convey Diana as the headstrong young woman she’s meant to be.
+Over the course of the film she learns that humans are imperfect and that she can only This arc is as basic and cliched as it sounds.

 As Steve